cfpb/capital-framework/src/cf-tables/usage.md

 ## Responsive tables

-**Important notes:**
-- Tables are not responsive without adding one of the small screen classes below.
-- The `data-label` attribute is used to label each entry in a table for small screen responsive views.
-Always include the `data-label` attribute for each cell.

 ### Responsive stacked table

 The `.table__stack-on-small` class adds the "stacked" table style for small screens.
-Please note that tables are not responsive without adding one of the small screen classes.
+_Please note that tables are not responsive without adding one of the small screen classes._

 Also note that the `data-label` attribute is used to label each entry in a table for small screen responsive views.
 Always include the `data-label` attribute for each cell.